 Program/Areas of Interest

-- Teacher learning about mathematics and students’ mathematical thinking
+- Teacher learning about mathematics and about students’ mathematical thinking

 - Elementary students’ mathematical thinking

-- Mathematical argument in the elementary and middle grades
+- Mathematical argument and early algebra in the elementary and middle grades

 - Curriculum as a tool for professional development

 Dr. Susan Jo Russell began her career in education as an elementary classroom teacher and math coach.
 She is a senior researcher at TERC where she co-directed the original development and second edition of Investigations in Number, Data and Space and the professional development series, Developing Mathematical Ideas.
 Her research has focused on children’s mathematical understanding and on how teachers can learn more about mathematics and about children’s mathematical thinking.
-Current work centers on early algebra, number and operations, mathematical argument, mathematical practices, and supporting students in urban elementary public schools to engage in high-level mathematical reasoning.
+Current work centers on weaving rigorous mathematics and equitable participation in the context of noticing, conjecturing, and representing properties and behaviors of the operations in elementary classrooms.
 Her recent co-authored book, But Why Does It Work?: Mathematical Argument in the Elementary Classroom is a resource for teachers who want to learn how to integrate mathematical argument into their instruction.

 - BA Swarthmore College